 Final Review by Project Manager

-The final step of the cognitive debriefing process is final review of the report, conducted typically by the project manager.
+The last step of the cognitive debriefing process is the final review of the report, conducted typically by the project manager.
 Any potential issues are addressed at this stage and remedied, ensuring that the translation is accurate, and the data is validated.
-A final proofreading of all documentation is conducted, and afterwards the final report that presents the entire linguistic validation process, including cognitive debriefing.
+A final proofreading of all documentation is conducted, and afterwards the final report presents the entire linguistic validation process, including cognitive debriefing.

 Cognitive Debriefing for All Types of Instruments